apache/activemq-artemis/docs/user-manual/en/diverts.md

 Apache ActiveMQ Artemis allows you to configure objects called *diverts* with some simple server configuration.

-Diverts allow you to transparently divert messages routed to one address to some other address, without making any changes to any client application logic.
+Diverts allow you to transparently divert messages routed to one address to one or more other addresses, without making any changes to any client application logic.

-Diverts can be *exclusive*, meaning that the message is diverted to the new address, and does not go to the old address at all, or they can be *non-exclusive* which means the message continues to go the old address, and a *copy* of it is also sent to the new address.
+Diverts can be *exclusive*, meaning that the message is diverted to the new address(es), and does not go to the old address at all, or they can be *non-exclusive* which means the message continues to go the old address, and a *copy* of it is also sent to the new address(es).
 Non-exclusive diverts can therefore be used for *splitting* message flows, e.g. there may be a requirement to monitor every order sent to an order queue.